Hands on: iPhone XS review

 The iPhone XS will be available to pre-order in most countries around the world from September 14, with the handset going on sale globally from September 21 if you want to pick it up from a store.

-In terms of price, the good (ish) news is that the cost won’t have risen over last year’s incredibly expensive iPhone X, with the 64GB model coming in at $999 (£999, AU$1,629).
+In terms of price, the good (ish) news is that the cost hasn't risen over last year’s incredibly expensive iPhone X, with the 64GB iPhone XS coming in at $999 / £999 / AU$1,629.

 The 256GB iPhone XS price is $1,149 / £1,149 / AU$1,879, and the 512GB iPhone XS price is $1,349 / £1,349 / AU$2,199.

-However, despite the average cost of smartphones going up, the iPhone XS is still going to be one of the most costly phones you can buy (apart from the iPhone XS Max, which will have the eye-watering price tag of $1099).
+That said, while the cost of rival smartphones has been going up, the iPhone XS is still going to be one of the most costly phones you can buy (apart from the iPhone XS Max, which will have the eye-watering price tag of $1,099 / £1,099 / AU$1,799.

 Design

-As we said, the main thing that excited people last year was the all-new design, and Apple’s staying true to form and making this an ‘S’ year - that means the same design with only a few design tweaks inside to mark this out as a different phone.
+As we said, the main thing that excited people last year was the all-new design, and Apple’s staying true to form and making this an ‘S’ year – that means the same design, with only a few tweaks inside to mark this out as a different phone.

 Beyond that, the same frame as last year is present: a steel frame around the edge, a 5.8-inch display encapsulated by thin bezels all the way around, and (unsurprisingly) no home button, with the notch at the top of the display housing all the components required for the Face ID facial recognition for unlocking the phone.

-The glass front and back are here once again too, and despite not really changing anything year on year, Apple has still delivered one of the more striking smartphone designs on the market - and that glass is more durable too.
+The glass front and back are here once again too, and despite not really changing anything year on year, Apple has still delivered one of the more striking smartphone designs on the market.

-That’s not in looks - there are an absolute slew of iPhone copycats on the market now from Asian firms, and many offer a similar design - but in the build quality.
-The feel of the iPhone in the hand still conjures a premium idea in the mind, going some way to offsetting that sky high price.
+When we say striking we're not talking about the look – there are an absolute slew of iPhone copycats on the market now from Asian firms, and many offer a similar design – but the build quality.
+The feel of the iPhone in the hand still conjures a premium feeling, going some way to offsetting that sky-high price.

 At least the rumors of Apple not bringing a headphone adaptor in the box were false - while many will still be irked at the need to have to attach another dongle to their headphones, at least they’ll be able to listen to music of higher quality out of the box - although we need to get the box to check that’s true.